-WinSCP supports three transfer protocols:
+WinSCP supports five transfer protocols:

 The default mode of operation is to use SFTP and fall back to SCP.
 Select your preferred protocol on Login dialog.

 The list below shows only those features which differ between the protocols, so it is not complete listing.